Teaching Visa Sponsorship Jobs in Iowa

 Which employers in Iowa sponsor visas for teaching roles?

 Iowa's largest K-12 districts, including Des Moines Public Schools, Cedar Rapids Community School District, and Davenport Community Schools, have histories of sponsoring teachers, particularly for bilingual, special education, and STEM positions.
-At the higher education level, the University of Iowa, Iowa State University, and the University of Northern Iowa regularly sponsor faculty and instructional staff through H-1B and O-1 visa categories.
+At the higher education level, the University of Iowa, Iowa State University, and the University of Northern Iowa regularly sponsor faculty and instructional staff through H-1B visa and O-1 visa categories.

 What visa types are most common for teaching jobs in Iowa?

 H-1B is the most common visa for university faculty and postsecondary instructors in Iowa, since those roles typically meet the specialty occupation standard.
-J-1 is widely used for exchange teachers in K-12 settings through programs like Fulbright and other State Department-designated exchanges.
+J-1 visa is widely used for exchange teachers in K-12 settings through programs like Fulbright and other State Department-designated exchanges.
 J-1 teachers are sponsored by a designated exchange organization, not directly by the school district.
-O-1 applies to educators with extraordinary recognition in their field.
+O-1 visa applies to educators with extraordinary recognition in their field.

 Which cities in Iowa have the most teaching visa sponsorship jobs?